How many years is a master’s degree?

 At our low-residency MFA in Comics program, students spend four weeks in San Francisco each July for three consecutive summers.
 During these residencies, students build their skills and learn from all-star faculty and visiting artists from around the world.
 In between these intensive summer sessions, students complete thesis projects and coursework either on campus or at a distance, working one-on-one with faculty and taking part in online group critiques with the entire cohort.

 The CCA MBA in Design Strategy or DMBA program is also available on a low-residency track, with five four-day residencies held each month of a semester.
 These residencies are when students can participate in team-based, real-world projects with external clients and get hands-on in developing comprehensive, practical experience in managing today’s interconnected markets and ecosystems.

 A low-residency program is ideal for students who need to continue working while earning their advanced degree.
 It lets you study and develop your skills on your own terms, from wherever you are located.

 It’s also often the best format to sharpen an already formed skill set while completing one long project, such as a novel manuscript.
 The CCA MFA in Comics program, for example, helps students bring their book-length comic to life over the course of three summers.

 Low-residency is also a great format for programs like an MBA (which CCA’s DMBA graduates earn), where students can learn theory and concepts through lectures they attend on their own, and then reconvene to run sprints of real-world work and apply what they’ve learned in-person, as a team.

+A three-semester intensive graduate program lets you earn your master’s degree in one full calendar year of study by working straight through the summer instead of splitting the program up into two or three years.
 Due to the quick turnaround, this type of program is popular amongst professionals looking to improve their positions or salaries by investing in a lucrative new skill set that they can immediately put into practice.